wkliao/mpi-io-examples/README.md

   * Uses MPI_Type_create_subarray() to create an MPI derived data type of a 2D subarray to a 2D global array, which is then used in the call to MPI_File_set_view().
+* ghost_cell.c
+  * Writes a 2D local array with ghost cells to a global array in a file.
+Ghost cells are the elements in the local array that are not written to the file.
+    This example shows how to define an MPI derived data type to describe a 2D subarray with ghost cells used it in I/O.

 ### To compile
 * Modify file `Makefile` if necessary to change the path of MPI C compiler.